How to Use a Rowing Machine Even If You’re a Total Beginner

 Time Elapsed

-This one is pretty self-explanatory: It’s how long you’ve been rowing.
+This one is pretty self-explanatory: It’s the amount of time you’ve been rowing.

 Additional Metrics on the Peloton Row